AndersDeath/diary2/000-current.md

 # 24 November - Friday - Berlin - 421 day of immigration

 The day was nice.
 I had an interview and absolutely tiered.
 We will go for a walk soon.
 It's 15.56 o'clock.
+I am going to add some information here in the evening.